-Eclampsia is a rare but severe condition that causes seizures during pregnancy.
+Eclampsia is a rare but serious condition that causes seizures during pregnancy.
+Eclampsia is a severe complication of preeclampsia.
 Seizures are periods of disturbed brain activity that can cause episodes of staring, decreased alertness, and violent shaking (convulsions).
-Eclampsia affects about one in every 2,000 to 3,000 pregnancies, and it can affect you even if you do not have a history of seizures.
+Eclampsia affects about 1 in every 200 women with preeclampsia.
+You can develop eclampsia even if you don’t have a history of seizures.

-Eclampsia often follows preeclampsia, which is characterized by the appearance of high blood pressure after the 20th week of pregnancy.
+Eclampsia often follows preeclampsia, which is characterized by high blood pressure after the 20th week of pregnancy.
 If your preeclampsia worsens and affects your brain, causing seizures or a coma, you have developed eclampsia.

-Doctors do not know what causes preeclampsia.
-The following explains how conditions of preeclampsia can cause the neurological problems of eclampsia.
+Doctors don’t know what causes preeclampsia.
+The following explains how the symptoms of preeclampsia can lead to eclampsia.

 High Blood Pressure

 Preeclampsia can cause your blood pressure (the force of blood against the walls of your arteries) to become high enough to damage your arteries and other blood vessels.
-This damage may restrict blood flow and produce swelling in the blood vessels of your organs, including your brain.
+Damage to your arteries may restrict blood flow and produce swelling in the blood vessels of your brain.
 If this swelling interferes with your brain’s ability to function, seizures may occur.

 Preeclampsia commonly affects kidney function.
-Protein in your urine (proteinuria) is a key sign of the condition.
-Your kidneys filter waste from your blood but retain beneficial nutrients—such as protein—in the blood to be redistributed to your body.
-If the kidneys’ filters (glomeruli) become damaged, protein can leak through these filters and be excreted into your urine.
+Protein in your urine, also known as proteinuria, is a key sign of the condition.
+Your kidneys filter waste from your blood but retain beneficial nutrients, such as protein, in the blood for redistribution to your body.
+If the kidneys’ filters (glomeruli) sustain damage, protein can leak through these filters and excrete into your urine.

 If you have or have had severe preeclampsia, you may be at risk for eclampsia.